zigapovhe/age_range_signals/README.md

 - API is not available on the device or in this region
 - Ensure Google Play Services is installed and up to date
 - Verify the device has an active internet connection
-- After January 1, 2026, check if device is in a supported US state
+- Check if the user is in a US state where the law is currently in effect (Texas enforcement is paused; Utah and Louisiana expected May/July 2026)

 **iOS**